"You'll be glad you did!"

 The on-page SEO is always the very first thing we do when launching an SEO campaign.
 However, it’s very unlikely that a website will rank purely due to on-page SEO.
 Off-page SEO is also needed.

 Off-Page SEO is the process of building authority for a website.
 This authority is built up using backlinks.
 A backlink is made when one website links to another.
-We use a range of methods to acquire safe and ethical backlinks from powerful websites.
+I use a range of methods to acquire safe and ethical backlinks from powerful websites.
 As the authority of your website increases, your rankings will increase too.

-We build backlinks using the following sources and methods:
+I build backlinks using the following sources and methods:

 - Premium Media